What is the primary difference between veins and arteries?

 Explanation

-The PDA supplies the inferior septum and posterior left ventricle, not the anterior wall or majority of the left ventricle.
+B. The circumflex artery supplies the anterior wall of the left ventricle:

-The circumflex artery supplies the lateral and posterior walls of the left ventricle.
-It does not supply the anterior wall or the main interventricular septum.
+The circumflex artery usually supplies the lateral and posterior walls of the left ventricle, not the anterior wall.
+The left anterior descending (LAD) artery supplies the anterior wall.
+Misidentification can affect understanding of myocardial infarction patterns.

 Whether you are a student looking to ace your exams or a practicing nurse seeking to enhance your expertise , our nursing education contents will empower you with the confidence and competence to make a difference in the lives of patients and become a respected leader in the healthcare field.